 Quickstart: Compose and WordPressEstimated reading time: 3 minutes

 You can use Docker Compose to easily run WordPress in an isolated environment built with Docker containers.
 This quick-start guide demonstrates how to use Compose to set up and run WordPress.
-Before starting, you’ll need to have Compose installed.
+Before starting, install Compose installed.

 Define the project